Quadriffis/immortal-millionaire/6 - manage a budget.md

 While the foundation for my current budgeting skills was laid in my childhood, it took until university to crystallise into a solid and specific budget system.
 University was an exercise similar to my childhood holidays.
 The Dutch government would give me a specific amount of money each month, and I had to survive on it.

 The first months I played by ear and mostly managed.
 I like being self sufficient, so the idea of asking my parents for food money because I failed to plan properly was horrifying.
 I knew they would help me, but I viscerally didn't want to need help.
-Truth be sold I had to ask for help anyway in the first year, which fuelled my desire to figure out my finances.
+Truth be told I had to ask for help anyway in the first year, which fuelled my desire to figure out my finances.

 A world opened for me once I started really measuring my expenditures.
 Using apps to track my spending meant I could at the end of the month diagnose where exactly my money went and why.
 Not only that, but the act of recording my spending made me think twice about whether the expense was justified.

 I reached my budgeting heaven when I discovered You Need A Budget.
 At the time it was still a standalone piece of software which I bought through the gaming platform steam.
 It's ironic that my favorite budgeting program was purchased during a game discount sale.

 Using YNAB and their structure made me feel excited to do my monthly budget.
-Truth be told I didn't have enough money to even use the functionality to it's fullest extent.
+Honestly, I didn't have enough money to even use the functionality to it's fullest extent.
 I was supposed to save up enough money to cover the expenses for next month, what YNAB calls 'ageing your money'.
 I started saving towards it and expected to take 6 months to a year to get there.

 YNAB really had an impact once I started working.
 By this time I had a good handle on my money, I knew my expenses and how to manage them in a predictable manner.
 Now that money actually started flowing in I started accumulating a buffer and even investment money.
 I was not making all that much, but because I had a good budgeting structure I grew my net worth quicker than any of my friends.